 If you’re the kind of person who always makes sure the oven is turned off before you go to sleep (even if you didn’t use the oven that day), you’re going to love Identity Guard.
-Like myFICO, Identity Guard is a subscription site — starting at $5 for the first month and $20 for each subsequent month.
+Like myFICO, Identity Guard is a subscription site — free for the first 30 days and $15 for each subsequent month.
 It’s also a solid, easy-to-navigate credit report and identity monitoring service that takes you step-by-step through every aspect of its system and tells you when you’ve reached maximum protection.

 After you enter your Social Security number, for example, Identity Guard gives you these soothing words: “You don’t need to do anything to increase your protection level for your SSN.”
 Identity Guard’s dashboard shows you a central overview of all your active protection and flags any area that still needs setup.
 (MyFICO does this too, but its overview was pushed off to the side and partially below the fold, which was why we initially didn’t realize we hadn’t completed the steps involved in transaction monitoring.)

 Identity Guard also sent us a peace-of-mind email after we finished setting up our credit monitoring: “There is nothing you need to do at this time.
 No action is required of you.”